mas-bandwidth/yojimbo/BUILDING.md

 ## 5. Run a libyojimbo server inside Docker

-libyojimbo 0.2.0 supports Docker on Windows and MacOSX and Linux.
+libyojimbo supports Docker on Windows, Mac and Linux.

 At the command line at the yojimbo directory, type: